whatbirdisthat/mac-playbook/README.md

 2.1
 	You'll probably want to encrypt yourself a HOMEBREW API token if you are not me, because you'll need a decryptable vault variable to use or your homebrew will be rate-limited pretty soon.
 Use ansible vault to write over the file in `group_vars/all/vars`

-3. Installed Ansible.
+3. Installed Ansible. ...
+OR

+(This is where it gets weird.)

+## Choose either _actual_ localhost, or `brew install docker`

+4.1 if you chose `brew install docker` then you'll need to have built [container-ansible](https://github.com/whatbirdisthat/container-ansible) to run this from.
+Also you win a prize!

+5.x Remember to write a script to do steps 1-4 ;)

 > Sheesh.
 That's a lot of messing around so we can automatically all the things....

 Hah.
-Wait until we install `Pass` ... there's manual in there too :(
+Wait until we install `Pass` ... there's a bunch of manual in there too :(

 BUT!

 ### This will set up a lot of stuff.

 TODO: remove the TODOs